September is American Boomer Wheels Month because …

 Domestic and imported diesel passenger cars – VW Rabbit and Dasher among them – rattled into this brawny arena in the 1970s/80s following back-to-back oil crises and rising fuel prices.

-Ill-prepared for American consumer needs – you know, reliable, quiet, smoke free, easy to start in cold weather, powerful enough to overtake a college kid on a moped – they soon disappeared after fuel prices stabilized.
+Ill-prepared for American consumer needs – reliable, quiet, smoke free, easy to start in cold weather, powerful enough to overtake a college kid on a moped – they soon disappeared after fuel prices stabilized.

 Read Jay Ramey’s Ten Diesels That Time Forgot, Cough, Cough (Autoweek, March 2, 2015) and you’ll get the picture.